nf-osi/nf-metadata-dictionary/tests/README.md

 > [!NOTE]
 > This *does* depend on the VALIDATION test suite being run, because only passing manifests from that will be submitted.
-Currently, we have partial implementation as noted in the checked features below.
+Currently, we have partial implementation as seen in the checked features below.

 This means checking that:
 - [x] Valid manifests can be submitted at all.
 There have been cases where valid manifests are validated OK but unable to be submitted.
 - [ ] Manifest data are transferred as expected to Synapse (e.g. no weird conversions of types or truncation of data).
-This is the more complicated part and requires querying the data that have been transferred to Synapse for comparison.
+This is the most complicated functionality across the test suite and requires querying the data that have been transferred to Synapse for comparison.
 Example issues:
   - Integers are uploaded as doubles https://github.com/Sage-Bionetworks/schematic/issues/664
   - Blank values in the manifest become "NA" -- https://github.com/Sage-Bionetworks/schematic/issues/733
   - "NA" string value become `null` even though we may want to preserve "NA" -- https://github.com/Sage-Bionetworks/schematic/issues/821 + [internal thread](https://sagebionetworks.slack.com/archives/C01ANC02U59/p1681769606510569?thread_ts=1681769370.017039&cid=C01ANC02U59)